How to Make Beautiful Air Dry Clay Flower Frogs

 How to Make Candles With Dried Flowers | Happy Happy Nester

 Making candles with dried flowers is a fun and creative way to bring a touch of nature into your home.
-Whether you craft them as gifts or add a cozy ambiance to your space, dried flower candles have a delicate, handmade charm that stands out.
+Whether you craft them as gifts or use them to add a cozy ambiance to your space, dried-flower candles have a delicate, handmade charm that stands out.

 Try This!